Poland

 • 17% - want to try something new;

-• 10% - betting influenced by other people;
+• 10% - make bets influenced by other people;

-The main motivation of almost half of respondents is: the desire to earn money.
+The main motivation of almost half of the respondents is desire to make money.

-Mobile devices became the most popular gaming platform among Poles of all ages.
+Mobile devices have become the most popular gaming platform among Poles of all ages.

-• 15,6% - attend sporting events that are betting online/via apps.
+• 15.6% - attend sporting events betting online/through apps.

-STS Is the main and most popular sports betting platform in Poland.
+STS - the main and most popular sports betting platform in Poland.

 The iGaming market in Poland is one of the most promising and fastest growing in Eastern Europe.